ember-learn/guides-source/guides/release/models/relationships.md

 When accessing ember-data relationships in your app, you can either ask for the related record asynchronously or synchronously.

-It's possible to configure it through the `{ async: boolean }` property.
+It's possible to configure it through the ` async` option.
 The default value is `true`.

 ```javascript {data-filename=app/models/organization.js}
 import Model, { hasMany } from '@ember-data/model';